drewkennelly/foundation7/README.markdown

 ZURB Foundation theme for Drupal 7
 ============================

-This is a Drupal 7 theme built using Foundation 4 by Zurb - http://foundation.zurb.com
+This is a Drupal 7 theme built using Foundation 4.3.1 by Zurb - http://foundation.zurb.com

-This version uses SCSS and Compass and Normalize.

-I have not used the conditional jQuery/Zepto script in this theme as I am not sure of the support for zepto in Drupal and need to test it some more first.

-Please visit the Zurb Foundation drupal project for the latest developments: http://drupal.org/project/zurb-foundation

 Regions